exponea/exponea-flutter-sdk/Documentation/push-ios.md

 ### Checklist:

- - [ ] Engagement should now be able to send push notifications to iOS devices.
+ - [ ] {user.mkg} should now be able to send push notifications to iOS devices.
 Refer to the [Creating a new notification](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications#creating-a-new-notification) guide for instructions.
  - [ ] At this point, your app doesn't show images or actions in push notifications.
 Follow the instructions to implement [rich push notifications](#rich-push-notifications) if you want to support this.

 ## Customization